siryoussef/NixOS/README.md

 # Features
  1- full flatpak support, with declarative flatpaks.

- 2- InRam-Root > faster purer environment.
+ 2- Impermanence with InRam-Root & In-Ram-Home

- 3- Waydroid.
+ 3-kde-plasma w. plasma-manager (currently disabled but to be enabled in the future)

- 4- kde-plasma with plasma manager.
+ 4- Waydroid.

  5- floorp as main browser (now migrating to firedragon flatpak ).